 The US Army is under pressure from the desperate relatives of white prisoners of the Comanches to secure their rescue.
 A cynical and corrupt marshal, Guthrie McCabe, is persuaded by an army lieutenant to assist in the negotiations with the Comanches.
 However, just two captives are released; and their reintegration into white society proves highly problematic.- Written by David Levene <D.S.Levene@durham.ac.uk>

 The cynical and corrupt Marshal Guthrie McCabe has a comfortable life in Tascosa, receiving percentages of deals.
 His lover Belle Aragon owns a saloon with a brothel and has just proposed to marry him.
-However, Guthrie is summoned by the US Army Major Frazer that sends a troop commanded by his friend First Lt.
+However, Guthrie is summoned by the US Army Major Frazer who sends a troop commanded by his friend First Lt.
 Jim Gary to bring him to the Fort Grant.
-When Guthrie meets Major Frazer, he explains that the relatives of prisoners of the Comanche tribe are pressing the army to bring them back home, but the soldiers can not trespass the Indian lands due to a treat with the Comanche.
+When Guthrie meets Major Frazer, he explains that the relatives of prisoners of the Comanche tribe are pressing the army to bring them back home, but the soldiers cannot trespass the Indian lands due to a treaty with the Comanche.
 The mercenary Guthrie demands a large amount to negotiate with Chief Quanah Parker the freedom of the white captives.
 Guthrie travels with Lt.
-Jim Gary and they rescue the two last captives, a teenager that has been raised by the Comanche and a young woman, Elena de la Madriaga, who has been the woman of the leader of the Buffalo Shields Stone Calf for five years.- Written by Claudio Carvalho, Rio de Janeiro, Brazil
+Jim Gary and they rescue the two last captives: a teenager who has been raised by the Comanche, and a young woman, Elena de la Madriaga, who has been the wife of the leader of the Buffalo Shields, Stone Calf, for five years.- Written by Claudio Carvalho, Rio de Janeiro, Brazil

 Be the first to contribute!
 Just click the "Edit page" button at the bottom of the page or learn more in the Synopsis submission guide.